ellenjunghyunkim/mw_health_Korea/README.md

 If you encounter any errors/problems reproducing the results, please send Jung Hyun an email.

 #### Updates
 1. Included R code to generate the event study plots.
+(October 4, 2024)